Tata to market Odisha's Koraput Coffee | Headlines

 He said that the move will lead to prosperity among coffee farmers in the district.

-The chief minister praised Sulochana Khar of Kasampadar village for her contribution towards the expansion of coffee farming in the district.
-Khar has been a source of inspiration for others as a successful coffee farmer who has sold over 200 kg of beans to TDCCOL, Patnaik said.
+''The collaboration with a firm like Tata Coffee will give a fillip to the district's economy.
+As climatic conditions in Koraput are conducive for coffee cultivation, more areas would be brought under plantation, at least 80 hectares this year,'' Collector Abdaal M Akhtar said.

+A departmental survey has found that at least 1.45 lakh hectares in the district are suitable for coffee cultivation but only 1,467 hectares are under plantation at present.

-The state government has granted 46,000 acres of forest land under Forest Rights Act to tribals till June this year for coffee plantation, an official said.
+The state government has granted 46,000 acres of forest land under Forest Rights Act (FRA) to tribals till June this year, an official said.

+Coffee plantation was first introduced in Koraput by the erstwhile Maharaja of Jeypore in 1930.
+However, after the abolition of the zamindari system in 1951, the state Soil Conservation Department undertook coffee plantations to prevent siltation in the Machkund basin in 1958.

+In September 2019, the state government had launched coffee beans under the brand 'Koraput Coffee', and it has already carved a niche for itself both within and outside the state for its taste and quality.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)